 If you experience heel or arch pain and it doesn’t improve with ice or rest, you may have a structural abnormality like flat feet.
-At Greenwood Foot Clinic, board-certified podiatrist and foot surgeon Mark Lazar, DPM, and podiatrist and foot surgeon Stephen Tentler, DPM, and the team, have years of experience diagnosing and treating flat feet.
-To make an appointment, call the office in Greenwood or Martinsville, Indiana, or book online today.
+At Greenwood Foot Clinic, board-certified podiatrist and foot surgeon Mark Lazar, DPM and his team have years of experience diagnosing and treating flat feet.
+To make an appointment, call our office or request an appointment online today.

 If you have flat feet, your soles touch the floor whenever you stand up or take a step.
 All people are born with flat feet, but the arches typically form by age two or three.
 Researchers don’t know why, but some people never develop arches.
 When this occurs, it may cause foot pain and mobility issues.